Breast Cancer FAQs

-- Breast cancer CAN BE inherited.
-True or False?
+- Risk for breast cancer can be inherited.
+True or false?

-- Which is the most common form of breast cancer?
+- What is the most common form of breast cancer?

-- The medical term for the spread of cancer?
+- What is the medical term for the spread of cancer?

-- What are breast cancer risk factors for women?
+- What are some breast cancer risk factors?

-- Which state has the highest prevalence of breast cancer throughout the U.S?
+- California has the highest concentration of breast cancer in the U.S. True or false?

-- Which state has the lowest incidence of breast cancer nationwide?
+- Which state has the lowest prevalence of breast cancer throughout the U.S.?

 - You or someone you know has found a lump in the breast.
 Now what?